-- Your Phones Age: Newer phone models receive much better reception than older devices.
-As telecom networks evolve (i.e., LTE, 4G, 5G, etc.), newer devices are able to tap into newer AND faster frequency spectrums rolled out by your carrier.
+- Your Phone’s Age: Newer phone models receive much better reception than older devices.
+As telecom networks evolve (i.e., LTE, 4G, 5G, etc.), newer devices can tap into newer AND faster frequency spectrums rolled out by your carrier.

-- Blocking Your Phones Antenna: Nowadays, phone antennas are really small and inside your phone, allowing cellular devices to be visually appealing and compact.
+- Blocking Your Phone’s Antenna: Phone antennas are small and internal, allowing cellular devices to be visually appealing and compact.
 However, this also means the antenna can easily be blocked by thick or metal cases, as well as your hand position.
-As a result, the antenna will struggle to maximize incoming cell signal.
+As a result, the antenna will struggle to maximize incoming cell signals.

-- Obstacles: Building material (metal, tinted glass, radiant barriers, concrete, rick, etc.) and natural obstructions (mountains, hills, valleys, thick foliage, etc.) kill or weaken incoming signal.
+- Obstacles: Building material (metal, tinted glass, concrete, brick, etc.) and natural obstructions (mountains, hills, valleys, thick foliage, etc.) kill or weaken incoming signals.
 Thus, limiting cellular coverage inside your home, office, or vehicle.

-- Cell Tower Distance: Just like walking away from a speaker blasting your favorite song, the farther you are from a cell tower, the weaker the incoming signal becomes.
+- Cell Tower Distance: Just like walking away from a speaker, the farther you are from a cell tower or small cell, the weaker the incoming signal becomes.
 Add in obstacles, and the signal is degraded even further.
 Tower distance tends to be the main cause of bad cell reception in rural areas.

 At Your Wits End with Your Carrier’s Coverage?
-What Does it Cost to Switch Cell Phone Carriers?
+What Does it Cost to Switch Carriers?

 If you feel like you’ve tried everything to improve your cell signal to no avail, then it may be time to change cell carriers.
 Let’s look at how much it costs to break up with your carrier:

 - Early termination fees may apply if you signed up for a contract that you haven’t yet fulfilled.
-Those charges alone can cost you up to $350 (as of mid-2021), depending on your carrier and how far along you are in your contract.
-Some mobile carriers offer to pay off your early termination fees to help break your old contract and gain your business, which could be a big win for your wallet.
-Just make sure you know all the details about the process because you may be required to pay the fees upfront, and your new carrier will credit the amount to your account after a certain period as long as you meet their terms.
+Those charges alone can cost you up to $350, depending on your carrier and how far along you are in your contract.
+Some mobile carriers offer to pay off early termination fees to gain your business.
+Just make sure you know all the details about the process.
+You may be required to pay the fees upfront, and your new carrier will reimburse your account after a certain period as long as you meet their terms.

 - You’ll have to pay off your cellular device(s) before switching carriers.
-Most carriers offer finance options for their mobile devices, allowing you to slowly chip away at the large price tag.
+Most carriers offer installment plans, allowing you to slowly chip away at the large price tag.
 They also offer attractive deals, like BOGO or a free device with a new line, to get you to open an account, upgrade, or add a line.
-Those deals and discounts require you to have the lines and devices active for a certain amount of time to take full advantage of the promotion and truly get a “FREE” device.
-Depending on the remaining balance of your $1,000+ smartphone(s), this has the potential to be a pretty costly expense - especially if you recently upgraded or opted into a promo.
-Failure to pay the balance will cause challenges when porting your number to a different carrier and may even result in blacklisting your device.
+To take full advantage of the promotion, you're required to have the lines and devices active for a certain amount of time.
+Depending on the remaining balance of your $1,000+ smartphone(s), this has the potential to be a costly expense.
+Failure to pay the balance will cause challenges when porting your number to a different carrier.
+It could even result in blacklisting your device.

 So, Who Has the Best Cell Phone Coverage?

 Keep in mind that cell phone coverage varies by location, so even the most comprehensive service will have some blind spots.
-Obviously, looking at our maps above, there are certain areas of the country that are so remote that none of the major carriers prioritize coverage there.
-Make sure to explore the interactive cell phone coverage maps provided by each carrier to pinpoint your exact location and find the right provider for you.
+There are also certain areas of the country that are so remote that none of the major carriers prioritize coverage there.
+Make sure to explore the interactive coverage maps provided by each carrier to find the right provider for you.

 If weak coverage in your area is presenting problems, a cell signal booster can work wonders.
 Voice, call, and text all get the boost they need to keep you connected, even in the face of natural and man-made obstructions.

-Find the perfect signal booster for your home, office, or vehicle (including everything from cars and trucks to big rigs and boats).
-Contact us at firstname.lastname@example.org, call us at 1-800-568-2723, or chat with one of our signal experts here for a personalized recommendation.
+Find the perfect signal booster for your home, business, or vehicle (including everything from cars and trucks to big rigs and boats).
+Email (firstname.lastname@example.org), call (1-800-568-2723), or chat with one of our signal experts here for a personalized recommendation.